 Restrictive gatekeepers will also make it difficult to co-parent, since they need to be in control and will undermine the other parent’s authority and caretaking abilities.
 In these situations, it may be best to hire a mediator to settle parental disputes and keep the children’s best interest at the forefront.

 If you’re dealing with a restrictive gatekeeper, it may be a mistake to request joint custody from the courts.
+If you are unsure what is joint custody, you can check out the various sources on the internet.
 Depending on the nature of the situation, you may want to request sole or primary custody.
 The restrictive parent must show a willingness to work with the other parent in a reasonable fashion for the good of the child.

 If your custody request is not granted initially, you may have to revisit it later.
 Be sure to remind that court that you shared your concerns about custody before and feel that changes should be made to the agreement.
 This shows you are committed to the care and well-being of your child and want to present in your child’s life, despite the other parent’s behaviour.